 This bill amends the Homestead Property Tax Credit Act to extend eligibility for homestead rebates to residents who make payments in lieu of taxes (PILOTs) to municipalities.
-The current law defines property tax as payments based on an ad valorem assessment of real property, excluding PILOT payments.
-The bill modifies this definition to include PILOTs, thereby allowing residents who do not pay traditional property taxes to qualify for rebates.
-Under the act, residents with incomes not exceeding $250,000 can receive a rebate or credit based on a percentage of property taxes or rent constituting property taxes paid on their homestead, with a maximum rebate of $10,000.
+The current law defines property tax as payments made based on an ad valorem assessment of real property, excluding PILOT payments.
+The bill modifies this definition to include payments made to a municipality in lieu of taxes, thereby allowing residents who pay PILOTs to qualify for homestead rebates.
+This change ensures that residents with incomes not exceeding $250,000 can receive a rebate or credit based on property taxes or rent constituting property taxes, up to a maximum of $10,000.

-By including PILOT payments in the definition of property tax, the bill ensures that all eligible residents, regardless of their method of tax payment, can benefit from the homestead rebate program.
-This change is significant as it aligns with the broader goal of the Homestead Property Tax Credit Act, which also serves as the foundation for the Affordable New Jersey Communities for Homeowners and Renters Rebates (ANCHOR rebates).
-The bill is set to take effect immediately upon enactment.
+By including PILOT payments in the definition of property tax, the bill aims to provide equitable treatment for all residents, regardless of how their property taxes are assessed or paid.
+The act maintains that for tenants, 18 percent of the rent paid during the tax year is considered as rent constituting property taxes.
+This amendment is significant as it aligns with the broader goal of the Homestead Property Tax Credit Act, which also serves as the foundation for the Affordable New Jersey Communities for Homeowners and Renters Rebates (ANCHOR rebates), ensuring that all eligible taxpayers can benefit from these rebates annually.

 Statutes affected: